romgrk/barbar.nvim/README.md

 let bufferline.icon_close_tab_modified = '●'
 let bufferline.icon_pinned = '車'

-" If true, new buffers will be inserted at the end of the list.
+" If true, new buffers will be inserted at the start/end of the list.
-" Default is to insert after current buffer. let bufferline.insert_at_end = v:false
+" Default is to insert after current buffer. let bufferline.insert_at_start = v:false
+let bufferline.insert_at_end = v:false

 " Sets the maximum padding width with which to surround each tab.